 Historic photo of the bridge

-A majority of the bridge was built in 1906.
-However, it appears that the west approach was added in approximately 1930.
+While most of the bridge was built in 1906, it appears that the west approach was upgraded around 1930, when several other bridges along this line were reconstructed.
+It is unknown if the original 1906 approach was reused, or if new spans were installed.
 The bridge rests on concrete and stone substructures.

 Today, the Swing Bridge here is a very notable feature of the island community of Sabula.